MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab06_Ex2_Configure and deploy Microsoft 365 Apps from Intune.md

 ### Prerequisites

-To following lab(s) must be completed before this lab:

-- 0101-Managing Identities in Entra ID

-- 0102-Synchronizing Identities by using Azure AD Connect

-- 0203-Manage Device Enrollment into Intune

-- 0204-Enrolling devices into Intune

   > Note: You will also need a mobile phone that can receive text messages used to secure Windows Hello sign in authentication to Entra ID.

 ## Exercise 2: Configure and deploy Microsoft 365 Apps from Intune